Shobana

-Shobhana is also a Bharatanatyam dancer who received her training under Chitra Visweswaran and Padma Subrahmanyam.
+As a Bharatanatyam dancer, Shobana received her training under Chitra Visweswaran and Padma Subrahmanyam.
 She emerged as an independent performer and choreographer in her twenties and currently runs a dance school, Kalarpana, in Chennai.
-In 2006, the Government of India honoured her with the Padma Shri for her contributions towards the arts.
-In 2013, she received Kerala Sangeetha Nataka Akademi Fellowship, also known as Kalarathna, for her contributions to the performing arts.
+In 2006, the Government of India honored her with the Padma Shri for her contributions to the arts.
+In 2013, she received the Kerala Sangeetha Nataka Akademi Fellowship, also known as Kalarathna, for her contributions to the performing arts.
 She received honorary doctorates from Vinayaka Mission's Research Foundation in 2018, Dr. MGR Educational and Research Institute in 2019 and Sree Sankaracharya University of Sanskrit in 2022.
-Shobana was awarded Padma Bhushan, India's third highest civilian award, in 2025.
+Shobana was awarded Padma Bhushan, India's third-highest civilian award, in 2025.

 Early life

-Shobana Chandrakumar Pillai was born on March 21, 1970, into a Nair family in Kerala to Chandrakumar Pillai and Anandam Chandrakumar Pillai.
+Shobana Chandrakumar Pillai was born on March 21, 1970, into a Malayali family in Kerala to Chandrakumar Pillai and Anandam Chandrakumar Pillai.
 She is the niece of the renowned Travancore sisters—Padmini, Lalitha and Ragini—who were celebrated for their expertise in classical Indian dance.
 Actor Vineeth and actress Parvathy Kurup are her cousins.